matteobombelli/blackjack-vs-ai/README.md

 ## Agent
 The agent is a monte-carlo reinforcement-trained statistical model.

-It was trained on 250000 episodes using a First-Visit monte-carlo training algorithm in R.
+It was trained on 250,000 episodes using a first-visit monte-carlo training algorithm in R.

 The model achieves a winrate of **43.3%**, up from a random strategy winrate of roughly 28%.